Wayside

 Specialist Support and Training

 The staff team at Wayside is highly trained to meet the specific needs of young people with ASD and learning disabilities.
 In addition to core training, staff are equipped with specialist skills in SoSafe! and Signalong, ensuring they can effectively support communication and social development.
 Furthermore, the home benefits from the ongoing support of QPC’s clinical team, who provide expert behavioural support and guidance.
-All staff members are MAPA-trained to ensure the safe management of challenging behaviours, always prioritizing the dignity and well-being of the young people in their care.
+All staff members are MAPA-trained to ensure the safe management of challenging behaviours, always prioritising the dignity and well-being of the young people in their care.

 Community Engagement and Life Skills